At least 36 dead on Maui as fires burn through Hawaii, county reports

 The Coast Guard said it rescued 14 people who jumped into the water to escape flames and smoke, including two children.

-Among those injured were three people with critical burns who were flown to Straub Medical Center’s burn unit on the island of Oahu, officials said.
-At least 20 patients were taken to Maui Memorial Medical Center, officials said, and a firefighter was hospitalized in stable condition after inhaling smoke.
+Among those injured were three people with critical burns who were flown to Oahu, officials said.

-Richard Bissen Jr., the mayor of Maui County, said at a Wednesday morning news conference that he didn’t have details on how or where on the island the six deaths occurred.
-He said officials hadn’t yet begun investigating the immediate cause of the fires, but officials did point to the combination of dry conditions, low humidity and high winds.
+Richard Bissen Jr., the mayor of Maui County, said at a Wednesday morning news conference that officials hadn’t yet begun investigating the immediate cause of the fires, but officials did point to the combination of dry conditions, low humidity and high winds.

-More than 2,100 people spent Tuesday night in evacuation centers.
-Another 2,000 travelers sheltered at Kahului Airport after many flights were canceled.
-Officials were preparing the Hawaii Convention Center in Honolulu to take in thousands of displaced tourists and locals.
+“These past few days the resolve of our families, businesses and visitors have been tested like never before in our lifetime.
+With lives lost and properties dissemated, we are grieving with each other during this inconsolable time,” said Bissen.

 Mauro Farinelli, of Lahaina, said the winds had started blowing hard on Tuesday, and then somehow a fire had started up on a hillside.